quarto-dev/quarto-web/cross-references.md

 ## Theorems and Proofs

 Theorems are commonly used in articles and books in mathematics.
-To include a referenceable theorem, create a div with a `#thm:` label (or one of other theorem-type labels described below).
+To include a reference-able theorem, create a div with a `#thm:` label (or one of other theorem-type labels described below).
 You also need to specify a theorem name either via a heading or the `name` attribute.
 You can include any content you like within the div.
 For example:

 ``` {.markdown}
 ::: {#thm:line}